Where to Stay in Sydney? This guide will analyze the best areas to stay in Sydney, including also a cost of travel analysis of the city

 As a city by the water, Summer is preferable when it comes to visiting this destination.
 This will let you really experience the famous beaches and the harbour.
 Look out for the jet boat by the harbour for a thrill ride!

-If you are only free for the Winter, visit the city during the major event known as Vivid Sydney for spectacular light shows and entertainment.
-This will also be a better option if you want to try out walking up the Sydney Harbour Bridge.
+For those coming in Winter, visit the city during the major event known as Vivid Sydney for spectacular light shows .
+This will also be a better option if you want to try out walking up the Harbour Bridge.
 Skip the rain season during March to June if possible.